SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

     - On the first try validator reported 3 errors:
         - Two text-align errors with duplicating center value, cleared by removing the duplicating value
-        - Last error was a value error on Google embeded maps where % cannot be used, fixed by applying a large enough value to cover the width needed
+        - Last error was a value error on Google embedded maps where % cannot be used, fixed by applying a large enough value to cover the width needed

 <details>
   <summary>CSS Error Message</summary>